Our Course Content and Skills

-Monthly scheduled courses available, and tailored activities.
+Monthly scheduled courses and bespoke activities.

-Hosted at our Gloucestershire woodland base, or partner sites in South West England and South Wales.
+or partner sites in South West England and South Wales.

 Our fire-circle and bushcraft skills area provides all we need for an outdoor-learning retreat.